 Key Takeaways

-- Coverage depends on the driver's ride status: Uber and Lyft provide $1 million in coverage when a ride is active, but only limited coverage ($50K/$100K/$25K) when the app is on but no ride is accepted.
+- Coverage depends on the driver's ride status: Oklahoma law requires at least $1 million in liability coverage during a prearranged ride, but lower limits may apply while the app is on and no ride has been accepted.

-- Insurers will try to shift blame to each other: The driver's personal insurer, the rideshare insurer, and any other at-fault driver's insurer will all try to avoid paying — requiring strategic coordination.
+- Insurers may point at each other: The driver's personal insurer, the rideshare insurer, and any other at-fault driver's insurer may dispute which policy applies.

 The Three Phases of Rideshare Insurance

-Uber and Lyft drivers aren't covered by company insurance at all times.
+Uber and Lyft drivers are not covered by the same insurance layer at all times.
 Coverage depends on where the driver was in the ride cycle:

 Phase 1: App Off